HuaFangYun/Codeer.LowCode.Blazor.Manual/README.md

 Deploy it to a web app.
 The screen will be hot reloaded and the screen will be displayed according to the designer settings.
 <img src="Image/step3.png">

+### Step4
+Get a feel for it by looking at the designer settings, making small changes, and sending it to the web app.
+Details will be added soon.

 ## Recommended for Projects That

 - Want to save on cost and time